cilium/cilium/Documentation/concepts/index.rst

 ########

-The concepts chapter provides a deeper overview and deep dives over all aspects of Cilium.
-If you are looking for a high-level introduction of Cilium, see the section :ref:`intro`.
+The concepts chapter provides a deeper overview and deep dives over all aspects of Cilium and Hubble.
+If you are looking for a high-level introduction of Cilium and Hubble, see the section :ref:`intro`.

 Choose one of the following topics to start reading: